sondale-git/SMHM/README.md

 ## Swiss Municipalities Historical Mapper

-This project is mainly a wrapper around the federal statistical office "Liste historisée des communes " REST API.
+This project is mainly a wrapper around the federal statistical office "Liste historisée des communes" REST API.

 Municipalities in Switzerland merge frequently, this package aims to download and create historical Municipalities mapping tables in an efficient way.